MD-1507/Reuben27/README.md

 <!--
 **Reuben27/Reuben27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Hi, I'm Reuben Devanesan, a quantum computing enthusiast and web developer.
+Hi, I'm Reuben Devanesan, a quantum computing enthusiast, web and app developer.

 <!--
 - 🔭 I’m currently working on ... -->